DracoBlue/lua-native-ssi-nginx/README.md

 * it (will) allow regexp for ssi types (because there are [no wildcards](http://stackoverflow.com/questions/34392175/using-gzip-types-ssi-types-in-nginx-with-wildcard-media-types) in c ssi_types)
 * it works with lua module
 * it generates and handles etags based on md5 *after* all ssi includes have been performed
-* it (will) handle and sanitize invalid json in subrequests
+* it handles and sanitizes invalid json in subrequests
 * it will disable ssi if [Surrogate-Control](https://www.w3.org/TR/edge-arch/) Header is sent by origin and does not contain `content="SSI/1.0"`